-Deafening music concerts, surround-sound stereo systems, car alarms, motorcycles, portable music players … continued exposure to these and other excessive environmental noise is a major contributor to hearing loss.
+Deafening music concerts, surround-sound stereo systems, car alarms, motorcycles and portable music players are a major contributor to hearing loss.
+Continued exposure to these and other excessive environmental noise can cause a loss of hearing.
 Fortunately, unlike other contributors such as age and heredity, it is also one over which people have some control.

-Some of the common questions to consider that may reveal a potential hearing problem:
+Consider these questions that may reveal a potential hearing problem:

 - Do you frequently misunderstand conversations?